JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 Since in a `union` the memory is the same for each entry, and since each entry is a `struct` containing 3 floats.
 Anything we do to `XY` will change the value of both `X` and `Y`.

-#### Strings
-> TODO
-{: .prompt-danger }

 ## Functions
 ### What is a function?
 Functions are a type of variable that is used creating groups of code so that you can run it multiple times.

 Taking the `vec3` example from before.
-If we want to add two vectors together, the mathmatical proceedure is to take each of the components from the two vectors and add them together like you would any regular number.
+If we want to add two vectors together, the mathematical procedure is to take each of the components from the two vectors and add them together like you would any regular number.

 In the case of `vec3` we have 3 values, `X`, `Y` and `Z`, so the code to do that would look like this:

 ```
-// assuming these are definied somewhere
+// assuming these are defined somewhere
 // vec3 PositionA;
 // vec3 PositionB;